GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 The design is being rendered from the [U2F xhtml page](https://github.com/GluuFederation/oxAuth/blob/master/Server/src/main/webapp/auth/u2f/login.xhtml).
 To customize the look and feel of this page, follow the [customization guide](../operation/custom-design.md).

+## Using U2F Tokens

-## U2F Credential Enrollment
+### Credential Enrollment
 U2F device enrollment happens during the first authentication attempt.

+### Subsequent Authentications
 All subsequent U2F authentications for that user account will require the enrolled U2F key.

 ## U2F Credential Management
 A users FIDO U2F devices can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry as shown in the below screenshot.